sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  * Say or act out the gutteral noise emitted by your character
- * You must immediately stop flipping (eg, if your the move instructed you to "flip 3", you would stop short once you hit the wound card - resolve the move with only the card(s) you flipped.
+ * You must immediately stop flipping (eg, if your the move instructed you to "flip 3", you stop short once you hit the wound card - resolve the move with only the card(s) you flipped.
    This overrides the **Complete Flip Rule**)
  * Lose a stamina point